desec-io/desec-stack/docs/dyndns/configure.rst

 - Hostname (same as your username)
 - Token secret (long random string for authentication, displayed after sign-up)

-**Advanced API users:** The dynDNS token technically is a regular API token.
+**Advanced API users:** The dynDNS token technically is a regular API token with permissions restricted to DNS management (but not account management).
-You can also use the token to make requests to our REST API.
-(Currently, all tokens are equally powerful, i.e. a token used for dynDNS updates can also be used to perform other kinds of API operations.
-Token scoping is on our roadmap.)

 IPv6 Support
 ------------